-Orion's net sales for 2012 grew by 6.8% and operating profit decreased by 0.7% from those of 2011.
-Operating profit for 2012 was EUR 281 million (283 million for 2011), return on capital employed before taxes was 46.2% (49.4%).
-EUR 1.30 per share were paid in dividends, representing 87.8% (87.2%) of earnings per share.
+Orion's net sales for 2013 grew by 2.7% and operating profit decreased by 3.8% from those of 2012.
+Operating profit for 2013 was EUR 268 million (278 million for 2012), return on capital employed before taxes was 38.5% (45.9%).
+EUR 1.25 per share were paid in dividends, representing 85.6% (88.4%) of earnings per share.
 Of the good and stable financial result, Orion has paid the taxes due, regularly and on time.
 The Group has also always taken care of its pension commitments in full.
 In the comparison of financial performance, Orion has been ranked among the best of the Finnish listed companies year after year.

 Sustained economic success requires a continuous ability to ensure competitiveness and costeffectiveness with the right strategy decisions and enhancement of procedures and the product portfolio.
 Orion's growth is based on a competitive diagniostic and pharmaceutical product portfolio, which the Group builds by actively developing new products in both Orion's own R&D organisation and through wide-ranging cooperation with external parties.
-In 2012, Orion's R&D expenses totalled EUR 104.8 (87.5) million, representing almost 11% of its net sales.
+In 2013, Orion's R&D expenses totalled approximately EUR 102 (106) million, representing approximately 10% of its net sales.